-Description Offer Comment 8 Failed tasks: X Resolve Resolve will open the Backup plans and Tasks view with failed tasks, where you can examine the reason of failure.
-8 Tasks that need interaction: X Resolve Each time a task needs human interaction, the Dashboard shows a message to inform you what action has to be performed (for example, insert new CD or Stop/Retry/Ignore on an error).
+Description Offer Comment 8 Resolve will open the Backup plans and Tasks view with failed tasks, where you can examine the reason of failure.
+8 Solution: X Resolve Each time a task needs human interaction, the Dashboard shows a message to inform you what action has to be performed (for example, insert new CD or Stop/Retry/Ignore on an error).
 8 Failed to check the license for the current edition.
 X day(s) remaining until the software stops working.
 Connect Acronis Backup & Recovery 10 agent connects to Acronis License Server at the start and then every 1-5 days (the default is 1 day), as specified by the agent configuration parameters.
 Please make sure you have a valid license on Acronis License Server.
 If the license check does not succeed for 1-60 days, as specified by the agent configuration parameters (the default is 30 days), the agent will stop working until there has been a successful last license check.
-0 Cannot check the license key for the current edition for X days.
+8 Cannot check the license key for the current edition for X days.
 Either Acronis License Server was unavailable, or the license key data was corrupted.
-Check connectivity to the server and run Acronis License Server to manage Connect Acronis Backup & Recovery 10 is stopped.
+Check connectivity to the server and run Acronis Acronis Backup & Recovery 10 is stopped.
 For the past X days, the agent was unable to check whether its license is available on Acronis License Server.
 This is probably due to the license server being unavailable.
-You may also want to ensure that the licenses are present on the license server, or that the license key data was not corrupted. licenses.
-After a successful license check the agent will start
+You may also want to ensure that the licenses are present on the license server, or that the license key

-Please make sure you have a valid license on Acronis License Server. working.
+License Server to manage licenses.
+Please make sure you have a valid license on Acronis License Server. data was not corrupted.
+After a successful license check the agent will start working.
 8 Trial version of product expires in X day(s) Please make sure you have a valid license on Acronis License Server.
 Connect Once the trial version of the product is installed, the program starts the countdown of days remaining until the trial period expires.
 8 Trial period is over.
 Start the installer and enter a full license key.
 Please make sure you have a valid license on Acronis License Server.
 Connect 15 day trial period has expired.
 Enter a full license key.
 8 Vaults with low free space: X View vaults View vaults will take you to the Vaults view where you can examine the vault size, free space, content and take the necessary steps to increase the free space.
 Bootable media was not created Create now To be able to recover an operating system when the machine fails to boot, you must: 1.
 Back up the system volume (and the boot volume, if it is different) 2.
 Create at least one bootable media (p.
-350).
+390).
 Create now will launch the Bootable Media Builder (p.
-357).
+397).
 No backups have been created for X days Back up now The Dashboard warns you that no data was backed up on the machine for a relatively long period of time.
 Back up now will take you to Create a Backup Plan page where you can instantly configure and run the backup operation.
-To configure the time interval that is considered as critical, select Options &gt; Console options &gt; Time-based alerts.
+To configure the time interval that is considered as critical, select Options > Console options > Time-based alerts.
 Not connected to management server for X days View the machines This type of message can appear on a machine that is registered on a management server.
 The Dashboard warns you that the connection might be lost or the server might be unavailable and the machine is not centrally managed as a result.